Digital Twins: building blocks of the metaverse

 The word metaverse emerged from the pages of Neal Stephenson’s 1992 sci fi novel Snow Crash that envisions lifelike avatars who meet in realistic VR environments.
 A portmanteau, It combines the prefix meta meaning ‘beyond’ and the stem verse taken from ‘universe’.

 But there are actually two versions of the metaverse taking shape.
-The visual metaverse is the purely fantasy ‘online world’ described by Zuckerberg and already being enjoyed by gamers the world over.
+The visual metaverse is the purely fantasy ‘online world’ described by Zuckerberg and already being enjoyed by enjoyed by computer, console and mobile gamers from all over the world.
 More interesting however is the augmented metaverse, a coherent and seamless machine-readable, digitized replica of the real world supercharged with data, services and solutions that will improve every part of our lives.
 A global Digital Twin that is only now beginning to take shape and have an impact.

 Nilson Kufus describes the metaverse Nomoko has built for the real estate industry as “like Google Earth but with a lot more information and options.
 A platform that brings together data that represents the physical world on the one hand and a marketplace of digital products that can access this data on the other.”